pettod/charuco-corner-detection/README.md

 | SQUARE_LENGTH  | The side length of a square in ChArUco checkerboard in millimeters |
 | MARKER_LENGTH  | The side length of a marker in ChArUco checkerboard in millimeters |

 Note: Parameters CORNERS_X and CORNERS_Y must be given in correct order meaning that if some weird values are found for corner coordinates, you will have to swap the values between these parameters.
 The weird values can be noticed by visualizing the corner coordinates.
-MARKER_DICT values can be found from OpenCV's documentation under [cv::aruco::PREDEFINED_DICTIONARY_NAME](https://docs.opencv.org/3.1.0/d9/d6a/group__aruco.html#gac84398a9ed9dd01306592dd616c2c975), but here are also covered all the possible enumerators and their integer values:
+MARKER_DICT values can be found from OpenCV's documentation under [cv::aruco::PREDEFINED_DICTIONARY_NAME](https://docs.opencv.org/3.1.0/d9/d6a/group__aruco.html#gac84398a9ed9dd01306592dd616c2c975), but all the possible enumerators and their integer values are also covered in the table below.

 | Enumerator            | Value     |
 | --------------------- | --------- |